ibmresilient/resilient-community-apps/fn_reaqta/README.md

 ## Poller Considerations

 The poller is just one way to escalate ReaQta alerts to SOAR cases.
 It's also possible to send alert information to a SIEM, such as IBM QRadar, which would then coorelate alerts into Offenses.
 With the QRadar Plugin for SOAR, offenses can then be ecalated to SOAR cases.
-As long as the ReaQta alert ID is preserved in the custom case field `reaqta_id`, then all the remaining details about the alert will synchronize to the SOAR case.
+As long as the ReaQta alert ID is preserved in the custom case field `reaqta_id` and `reaqta_hive`, then all the remaining details about the alert will synchronize to the SOAR case.
 In the case of the QRadar Plugin for SOAR, you would modify the escalation templates to reference this custom field with the ReaQta Alert ID.

 When using another source of ReaQta Alert escalation to IBM SOAR, disable the poller by changing the app.config setting to `poller_interval=0`.